read

 They elevate your child to a height where the vehicle's seat belt fits properly across their body.
 This ensures that the seat belt is positioned correctly, reducing the risk of injuries in the event of a collision.

-The recommended age, weight, and height limits for transitioning to a booster seat vary, but typically, these seats are crucial for children who are over 18 kg and less than 36 kg.
+The recommended age, weight, and height limits for transitioning to a booster seat vary, but typically, these seats are crucial for children who are over 40 lbs and less than 80 lbs.

 When it comes to installing and positioning a booster seat, there are a few key considerations.